ilky03/freecodecamp/README.md

-# This is my project from site freecodecamp.org
+# This is my projects from site freecodecamp.org

 I'm taking a course there!